Mina-Nabil/fakestore-task/README.md

    php artisan serve
    ```

-The backend will be available at `http://localhost:8000`
+The backend API will be available at `http://localhost:8000`

 ## Frontend Setup